 Inside the Old State House is a museum operated by the Bostonian Society.
-It charts the history of the American Revolution by explaining the significance of the Boston Massacre, the influence of Samuel Adams, John Hancock, and others plus it contains actual artifacts of Boston’s past.
+It charts the history of the American Revolution by explaining the significance of the Boston Massacre, the influence of Samuel Adams, John Hancock, and others plus it contains actual artefacts of Boston’s past.
 To be honest, we much preferred the building to the museum!
-The Old State House is open from 9am to 5pm daily except January when it closes at 4pm, and July and August when it opens until 6pm.
-Adult admission is $7.50 (2010 prices).
-Nearest T stop is State Street.
+The Old State House is open daily from from 9am to 6pm (May to September) and 9am to 5pm at other times.
+Adult admission is $10 (2016 prices).

 LOCATION & CONTACT